 Visitors can fly to Cape Verde from many European cities, together with the USA, Brazil and the African mainland.
 The islands are located off the coast of Senegal and are easily reached from Europe.
-Flights from Europe are as little as six hours and even more flights from Europe are being introduced, as Cape Verde becomes increasingly popular.
+Flights from Europe can be as little as six hours.
+More and more flights are being introduced, as Cape Verde becomes increasingly popular.
 Therefore, visitors can be on some of the best beaches in the world the same day.
 Cape Verde has four international airports – Sal, Santiago, Boa Vista and São Vicente.
 For more detailed information please see our dedicated international travel page.

 Internal flights connect seven of the nine Cape Verde islands, with Santo Antão and Brava being the exceptions.
 Some islands have several flights a day.
 Other islands may only have a few flights a week.
 Binter Cape Verde operate all internal flights, but you can also book Cape Verde flights through the main Binter Canarias site.
 The advantage of this is that the site is in Spanish, English, Portuguese and French.
 Traveling with Binter is mostly reliable and comfortable.
 Flight times vary between the islands with the shortest only 15min (Santiago to Maio) and longest being about 45 min.
 For more details of inter-island travel please see our domestic travel page